 What is Colocation?

 Businesses have been moving away from on-premises data centers because data center operations require a great deal of time and expertise.
-Indeed, it is projected that 80% of enterprises will shut down their data centers by 2025.
+Indeed, has been projected that 80% of enterprises will shut down their data centers by 2025.
 However, many firms are not ready to hand their technology and services over to a public cloud vendor because of security or compliance concerns.

 Colocation offers them a viable alternative.
 Traditionally, businesses bought computer hardware and deployed it on site.
 However, this model has been losing favor for a number of reasons, starting with cost.
 Colocation offers a business the option of owning the servers and switching equipment but locating it in a facility built with the space, power and environmental systems needed to operate the equipment.